-We have elected to retire shares repurchased to date.
+The Company has elected to retire shares repurchased to date.
 Shares retired become part of the pool of authorized but unissued shares.
-The purchase price of the retired shares in excess of par value, including transaction costs, are recorded as a decrease to additional paid-in capital.
-We had \$55 of share repurchases included in accrued liabilities in our condensed consolidated balance sheets as of December 30, 2022.
+The purchase price of the retired shares in excess of par value, including transaction costs, is recorded as a decrease to additional paid-in capital.
+The Company had \$55 of share repurchases included in accrued liabilities in its condensed consolidated balance sheets as of December 30, 2022.